aawaheed/magic/README.md

 For instance, polymorphism is implemented at the function invocation level, and not the class or type.
 I'm so confident in its codebase quality, I'll give you $100 if you can find a (severe security) related bug in its backend!

-### Bring your own OpenAI API key

-Although we currently at the moment give away Hyperlambda Generator tokens for free, you still need your own OpenAI API key.
-You can configure this after having logged in the first time.

 ## Maintenance

 Magic Cloud and Hyperlambda is developed and maintained by [AINIRO.IO](https://ainiro.io).
 We offer hosting, support, and software development services on top of Magic Cloud, in addition to delivering AI agents, chatbots, and AI solutions.